 |Local subnet group management||Internet Group Management Protocol (IGMP)||Multicast Listener Discovery (MLD)|

 So which one is better IPv4 or IPv6?
-Since IPv4 is now used 99% devices and its here for a long time, But when comes to security IPv6 holds the stakes.
-Almost every big websites like Google, Facebook, YouTube, Wikipedia..etc all are now using IPv6 and its the feature of network industry.
-Did you find this post helpful? let us know on comments below, Also read SSD vs HDD Speed and Performance Comparison.
+Since IPv4 is now used 99% of devices and it’s been here for a long time.
+But when it comes to security, IPv6 holds the stakes.
+Almost every big website like Google, Facebook, YouTube, Wikipedia..etc all are now using IPv6 and it’s the feature of the network industry.
+Did you find this post helpful? let us know on the comments below,